How to Create a Stopwatch Using HTML, CSS, and JavaScript

 </div>

-In the code above, we have a container div with the class "stopwatch" that contains a heading, a display area to show the time, and three buttons for start, stop, and reset actions.
+In the code above, you have a container div with the " stopwatch " class containing a heading, a display area to show the time, and three buttons for start, stop, and reset actions.

 css code